Judith Henjes UKCP Reg, Dr phil, MSc

 Life experience and training

-I have also been a client several times, most recently alongside my training in Integrative counselling and psychotherapy.
-Seeing a therapist helped me through difficult periods and improved the relationships I have with myself and others.
+I have been a client myself, most recently during my Integrative training.
+I know from experience that therapy changes lives.
 I remain committed to my own professional and personal development.

 Qualifications and work experience

-2012-2016 MSc Integrative Counselling and Counselling (Sherwood Psychotherapy Training Institute and Staffordshire University)
+2012-2016 MSc Integrative Psychotherapy and Counselling (Sherwood Psychotherapy Training Institute and Staffordshire University)

 1996 Dr phil Literature (Giessen University / Germany)